memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 Secondly, it creates a new [`Executor`](https://docs.rs/embassy-executor/latest/embassy_executor/struct.Executor.html) for us.
-In our configuration, this executor  is expected to have a `\`static` lifetime, meaning that it's expected to live for the entire lifetime of the program.
+In our configuration, this executor  is expected to have a `'static` lifetime, meaning that it's expected to live for the entire lifetime of the program.
 This makes sense, as we need our executor to live at least as long as all of our tasks.